hvillacrusis/weavix-todolist/README.md

 **You must open or run your android emulator.
-This app is only test in an android device**
+This app is only tested in an android device**

 Once you clone the repository<br/>
 Run npm install<br />